Stacktape

 • Adds TLS certificates

-• If the origin resource (HTTP API Gateway, Application Load Balancer or CDN) uses HTTPS protocol, Stacktape takes care of issuing and attaching correct (free, AWS-managed) certificate to the resource.
+• If you do not specify custom listeners or your listeners use HTTPS, Stacktape takes care of issuing and attaching correct (free, AWS-managed) certificate to the resource.
 This means, you do not have to deal with TLS termination as it is handled by the connected resource.

-• If you want to use your own certificates, you can configure customCertificateArns.
+• If you want to use your own certificates, you can configure customCertificateArns on the listener.

 To manage a custom domain, it first needs to be added to your AWS account.
 This means that a hosted zone (collection of records managed together for a given domain) for your domain exists in your AWS account and your domain registrar's name servers are pointing to it.
 To learn more, refer to Adding a domain guide.